How Pure Haiku Works

 Once the deadline for submissions has passed, I will read all the haiku and select those I wish to publish on this site.
-There will usually be up to 35 posts for individual haiku, and, from June 2022 onwards, there will be TWO 5 day slots for two Featured Haiku Writers.
+There will usually be between 30-35 posts for individual haiku, and, from June 2022 onwards, there will be TWO 5 day slots for two Featured Haiku Writers.
 (The artist providing the image for the theme will choose one Featured Writer and I will choose the other).
 Once I’ve scheduled the selected haiku I will contact all the writers by email to let them know whether or not their haiku have been accepted.

 The selected haiku for each theme will be published every other day over a period of 3 months.
 Please make sure you read at least the last two themes to get an idea of how Pure Haiku works and what kind of haiku is accepted here.

 Why Traditional Haiku?

 I originally set up this blog so I had somewhere to publish my traditional haiku.
 In 2010 I was having haiku rejected purely on the basis that they weren’t modern.
 Apparently, traditional haiku are too difficult to write!
 Really?

 Well, 5000+ followers later, I think I’ve made my point!

 This blog is now a way of sharing my own and other peoples’ traditional haiku.
 This is me giving something back to the writing community.
 I know how difficult it is when you start to write.
 So I have made Pure Haiku a haven for those who enjoy writing and reading traditional haiku in the English language.